vilocha/PePApipe-pipeline/README.md

 Figure 1.
 Overall bioinformatic analysis flow followed with PePApipe (in-house built python pipeline specifically designed for ASF viruses).

 ## Installation Steps
+The following steps must be implemented in the order suggested to successfully install all necessary programmes to be able to run this pipeline.
+The actual code lines used within the pipeline are shown below along with the installation instructions for the different programmes.
+These code lines are already built within the pipeline and will be executed at once when the pipeline is run, but they are shown here for information and programming purposes.

+According to needs, the different modules in the pipeline can be activated/ deactivated by just uncommenting/ commenting them in the main section of the pipeline script, respectively.

 ## Example Usage